This post originally appeared in the Bloomington Herald Times on September 7, 2005

 6 jalapenos, roasted and diced

-3 small dried serranos plus 1 chile de arbol, reconstituted in hot water
+3 small dried serranos plus 1 chile de arbol, reconstituted in hot water and chopped

 2 large green onions, finely chopped